Nick Hornby: Career

 Hornby published his first book in 1992, a collection of essays about American writers such as Tobias Wolff and Ann Beattie, titled Contemporary American Fiction.
 Hornby's second book, Fever Pitch, also published in 1992, is an autobiographical story detailing his fanatical support for Arsenal Football Club.
 As a result, Hornby received the William Hill Sports Book of the Year Award.
 In 1997, the memoir was adapted for film in the UK, and in 2005 an American remake was released, following Jimmy Fallon's character's obsession with the Boston Red Sox, a baseball team.
-With the book's success, Hornby began to publish articles in the Sunday Times, Time Out and the Times Literary Supplement, in addition to his music reviews for the New Yorker.High Fidelity — his third book and first novel — was published in 1995.
+With the book's success, Hornby began to publish articles in the Sunday Times, Time Out and the Times Literary Supplement, in addition to his music reviews for the New Yorker.

+High Fidelity — his third book and first novel — was published in 1995.
 The novel, about a neurotic record collector and his failed relationships, was adapted into a 2000 American film starring John Cusack, a Broadway musical in 2006, and a television show High Fidelity starring Zoë Kravitz in 2020.

 His second novel, About a Boy, published in 1998, is about two "boys" — Marcus, an awkward yet endearing adolescent from a single-parent family, and the free-floating, mid-30s Will Freeman, who overcomes his own immaturity and self-centredness through his growing relationship with Marcus.
 Hugh Grant and Nicholas Hoult starred in the 2002 film version.
 In 1999, Hornby received the E. M. Forster Award of the American Academy of Arts and Letters.

 Hornby's next novel, How to Be Good, was published in 2001.
 The female protagonist in the novel explores contemporary morals, marriage and parenthood.
 It was longlisted for the Man Booker Prize in 2001 and won the W.H.
 Smith Award for Fiction in 2002.

-Part of the money he earned with his next book, Speaking with the Angel in 2002, was donated to TreeHouse, a charity for children with autism, the disorder that affects Hornby's own son.
+Part of the money he earned with his next book, Speaking with the Angel in 2002, was donated to TreeHouse, a charity for autistic children: Hornby's own son is autistic.
 He was editor of the book, which contained twelve short stories written by his friends.
 He also contributed to the collection with the story "NippleJesus".